 He saw right through her attempt.
 "Lies, lies, all lies!
 I have a spy who tells me naught but lies!"

 "Not at all, my Lord," she protested.
 "I've never given you false information!"

 "There is more to deception than telling falsehoods, Granger, as you are well aware."

 Hermione shifted uncomfortably, but looked back into the inscrutable red eyes.

 "You are a Mudblood," he said, making her wince, "but you have joined the right side.
 Do you regret your decision, Granger?"

-Hermione rolled her eyes.
+Hermione almost rolled her eyes.
 Did he think she would be stupid enough to tell him if she did?
 "You know I don't.
-The Light side is filled with hypocrites … Dumbledore says the Dark wizards are prejudiced against Muggle-borns and half-bloods, but so far, the Dark side has treated me better than the Ministry.
+The Light side is full of hypocrites.
+Dumbledore says Dark wizards are prejudiced against Muggle-borns and half-bloods, but so far, the Dark side has treated me better than the Ministry.
 It took Fudge three years to start considering me as worth more than half the average Auror.
 But you and the Death Eaters – you accepted me as soon as you saw that I wasn't your enemy.
-Lucius, the Lestranges and the rest of your followers treat me like I'm one of them … like I'm as good a witch as they, even though I'm Muggle-born."
+Lucius, the Lestranges and the rest of your followers treat me like I'm one of them, part of the Dark family, even though I'm Muggle-born."